DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 Social media also involve challenges for the retailers.
-The retailers all mention that they use social media especially because they are free, but they do find it hard to use them in a positive manner How does one deal with complaints?
+The retailers all mention that they use social media especially because they are free, but they do find it hard to use them in a positive manner.
+How does one deal with complaints?
 Or what to do with fake accounts, promising discounts and free gifts that are not available?
 What to do with the comments and data that it produces?
 When do you know when you are doing